-Attachment 7 Article Payment Requirement include account deposit and withdrawal or payment amounts. b) That enables Enrollees to understand provider-specific consumer cost shares for prescription drugs and for care delivered in the inpatient, outpatient, and ambulatory surgery or facility settings.
-Such information must include the facility name, address, and other contact information and be based on the contracting rates to give the Enrollee estimates of out of pocket costs that are as accurate as possible. c) Commonly used service information should be organized in ways that are useful and meaningful for consumers to understand.
+Attachment 7 Article Payment Requirement Health Savings Account (HSA) user information shall include account deposit and withdrawal or payment amounts. b) That enables Enrollees to understand provider-specific consumer cost shares for prescription drugs and for care delivered in the inpatient, outpatient, and ambulatory surgery or facility settings.
+Such information must include the facility name, address, and other contact information and be based on the contracting rates to give the Enrollee estimates of out of pocket costs that are as accurate as possible.
+Commonly used service information should be organized in ways that are useful and meaningful for consumers to understand.